 AFSOC judge advocates deployed in direct support of AFSOC operations.
 These attorneys provided advice relating to contract law, fiscal law, and international law.
-They also provided necessary guidance on close air support, combat search and rescue, and combat operations. these attorneys was also assigned by his deployed commander to lead combat planning in addition to his legal duties.
+They also provided necessary guidance on close air support, combat search and rescue, and combat operations.
+One of these attorneys was also assigned by his deployed commander to lead combat planning in addition to his legal duties.
 That attorney provided logistics planning for over 400 successful SOF combat missions.

-Candid environmental law advice was key to allowing permanent basing of ten additional CV-22s to operate at various AFSOC locations within the United States.
-AFSOC Staff Judge Advocate led a Military Justice Solutions Summit to discuss how to improve processing time for AFSOC's significant criminal law workload and share best practices.
+Capt Jo Philips, assigned to Cannone AFB, NM, deployed downrange practices.
 Centered around a three-day workshop at Hurlburt Field, wing staff judge advocates, chiefs of Military Justice, and noncommissioned officers in charge of Justice from around the Command discussed processing efficiencies and proposed policy changes to increase efficiency.